ligato/docs/docs/user-guide/concepts.md

 configuration-paths: [/path/to/directory/or/file.txt]
 ```

-In this case, absence of the config file does not prevent the vpp-agent from starting, since the configuration files can be created at a later point.
+In this case, absence of the conf file does not prevent the vpp-agent from starting, since the configuration files can be created at a later point.

-The configuration file can be edited with any text editor such as `vim`.
+The configuration file can be edited with a text editor such as `vim`.

 ### How to Use a KV Data Store in a Plugin

-In the plugin which intends to use a KV data store connection for publishing or watching, fields of this type are used:
+Implementing a plugin that intends to use a KV data store for publishing or watching begins with the following:

 ```go
 import (